 Everglades National Park

-The World Heritage Site of the Everglades National Park is undoubtedly one of the USA’s most beautiful destinations.
+The World Heritage Site of the Everglades National Park is undoubtedly one of the most beautiful places on the East Coast.
 A vibrant ecosystem, located in the sunny state of Florida, located only 1.5 hours west of Miami and Fort Lauderdale, it makes a great side trip to visit this heaven for lovers of outdoor activities.
 With loads of nature, many hiking trails to choose from, and water activities like the traditional airboat.

-During your trip to the Everglades, a must-visit place is the Ten Thousand Islands Wildlife Refuge, the second largest mangrove forest in the world forming fascinating labyrinths of water and islands with very rich wildlife, including some endangered species.
+During your trip to the Everglades, one of the East Coast must see places is the Ten Thousand Islands Wildlife Refuge, the second largest mangrove forest in the world forming fascinating labyrinths of water and islands with very rich wildlife, including some endangered species.

 When you are in the area, explore the Everglades City, a charming fishing village with a population of 443 people, with great food, and a long history.
 It is known as the fishing and stone crab capital of Southwest Florida.